 - University of Toronto.

 Almost all of these programs require a minimum English language proficiency of CLB 6 or CLB 7 to qualify.
-As of Fall, 2019, however, there was at least one Engineering/Connections program with ELT training that required only CLB 4 to enter.
+However, ACCES Employment offers its Enhanced Language Training (ELT) program, Engineering/Connections in Toronto and Mississauga, with a requirement of only CLB 4 to enter.

 Job Market Outlook